remi2257/sudoku-solver/README.md

 # sudoku-solver
-This stuff just resolve sudokus one finger in the nose
+This stuff just resolves sudokus one finger in the nose

 Hi, my name is Rémi Lux.
 I'm currently in my final year of Computer Vision Degree.
 Welcome to my project